-This document defines a minimal set of parameters that are carried by the messages of the protocol.
-Specifically, we have limited the parameters to those that are necessary to find a working path.
-We note there may be extensions that are needed in the future for various reasons, such as the desire to support load balancing or finding best paths.
+This document defi nes a minimal set of parameters that are carried by the messages of the protocol.
+Specifically, we have limited the parameters to those that are necessary to find a working address pair.
+We note there may be extensions that are needed in the future for various reasons, such as the desire to support load balancing or finding best pairs.
 An option format has been specified to allow this.